anoff/robby5/readme.md

 ## relative robot localization

 use odometry, inertial sensors, sonar/lidar feedback to allow for a control loop system aware of its past movement.

+## robby wars

+attach laser diodes & laser sensor to the robot. build a remote control web UI to maneuver the robot. attach LED strips to indicate health bars (or on the web UI). use your laser beam to hit other robots